How to spot a scam

 Scammers use stolen bank cards, stolen cell phones, stolen ID books, and false names.
 They change their name frequently.
 Google their bank a/c to see if it appears in other ads.
 When adding a beneficiary on internet banking, make use of any button the bank provides to check the name of the account holder against the account number.
 Write down the name and account number.
 If it's not in the scammer's name she may say that the a/c is in her partner or accountant's name.
 Take note of this red flag!
 Be suspicious if the a/c is in someone else's name.
 It may be a stolen a/c.
 If you decide to pay, take note of the time and date of payment so the bank can trace it fast.

 Scammers play on people's fears and ignorance by the mention of the virus.
 If they say you must pay for a Covid compliance permit, or a Covid crate, there is no such thing.
-They may mention a website that issues this fake permit - megaportlogistics - beware - it's a malware site.
+They may mention a website that issues a fake permit - megaportlogistics - beware - it's a malware site.
 Do not visit it or your computer will be infected with a virus.
+Dogs do not transmit or suffer from Corona Virus.

 When the suspect sees that you are suspicious, she may protest that they are a honest, upstanding, "God-fearing" family.
 They may send a copy of their ID without your asking for it, which is a scammers' ploy to fool you.
 The ID is stolen.
-Your heart is set on getting this sweet puppy but don't be bullied into paying until you are entirely satisfied that it is wise to do so.
 If you are in doubt, quickly stop any payment you made to give yourself time to think.
 Do NOT select "Immediate Payment."
 Try to make your payment future-dated to give yourself time to cancel it.
 If possible, transfer the money from a bank that is different from the suspect's as this can take a few days.
 Once you've paid, the scammer may play for time to make sure the money is in his account, and that he can withdraw it and money-launder it.
 He doesn't want you phoning the bank just yet.
 He needs time to take down his advert, which might be on several free classified sites, so he will tell you there is a problem with transport, or something.
 If he changes the delivery date, STOP PAYMENT and see what happens.
+Speed is essential to stop payment.
+You must act fast!

 Non-existent Transport Companies

-To cover up the fact that the puppy is not on its way, they may ask you for another large sum for an air-conditioned, electronic, covid-compliant crate, more vaccine, a Covid Legal Control Permit, or something, which they say they will refund after delivery.
+They may ask you for another large sum for an air-conditioned, electronic, covid-compliant crate, more vaccine, a Covid Legal Control Permit, or something, which they say they will refund after delivery.
 Hmmm....
 Really?
-Dogs don't transmit Covid19.
 There is no such requirement.
+They just want your bank details.

-If you send your banking details, watch out that they don't ask for your PIN too! they will empty your account.
-Don't send copies of your ID and driving licence.
+If you send your banking details, don't send your PIN too! they will empty your account.
+NEVER send copies of your ID and driving licence over the internet.
 They will use it to impersonate you.